scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 comments: true
 categories:
 ---
+**Disclaimer - I was not paid or propositioned to write this post and/or link to the Mitchell & Son web store.
+I just enjoyed their course a lot.
+At the end of the course I was given a 10€ discount on any Green/Yellow spot whiskies.**

 Over the last month I had the wonderful opportunity of learning all about Irish whiskey.
-It was held in the [liquor store][mitchell-and-son] in [The CHQ Building][the-chq] (where I work).
+It was held in the [Mitchell and Son][mitchell-and-son] in [The CHQ Building][the-chq] (where I work) so how could I not participate?
 If you see them offering it again I highly recommend it!
 Not only did I learn a lot about Irish whiskey, I learned a lot about whiskey in general.

 [the-chq]: http://chq.ie/
 [mitchell-and-son]: http://mitchellandson.com/